RajaMuhammadAwais/real-time-network-anomaly-detection/CONTRIBUTING.md

 - Make targets: see Makefile
 - CI: via pre-commit hooks locally (you can mirror these in your CI system)

 If anything is unclear, open an issue and we’ll help.
+Please also review our [Code of Conduct](CODE_OF_CONDUCT.md) and [Security Policy](SECURITY.md) before contributing.

 ## Table of contents